Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

-From creatively displaying evergreen branches to making your own edibles, we’ve found over a dozen plastic free Christmas Decoration Ideas to make your home look just that little bit warmer and more inviting over the holidays season.
+From creatively displaying evergreen branches to making your own edibles, we’ve found over a dozen plastic free Christmas decoration ideas to make your home look just that little bit warmer and more inviting over the holiday season.

 These also make a lovely, eco-friendly gift to bring to dinner party hosts over the season, and some of them can even be eaten after the tree is taken down.
 Win-win!